-6.8.1 Configure Port VLAN (Only for Certain Devices)
+6.6.1 Configure the Port VLAN

 Certain devices support VLAN configuration.
 If you want the EAP's LAN port to forward data with VLAN tags, you can configure the VLAN for it.

 Port VLAN is used to set VLANs for the LAN ports.
 With this feature, the EAP can work together with the switches supporting 802.1Q VLAN.
 Traffic from the clients connected to different LAN ports will be added with different VLAN tags according to the VLAN settings of the ports.
 The wired clients in different VLANs cannot directly communicate with each other.